beurar/Viceroys-STALKER-ALife/README.md

 ## Remote Execution

 Engine commands like `createMarker` and `setMarkerType` cannot be executed via `remoteExecCall` directly.
 They must run inside a script that you remote execute.
 Functions such as `VIC_fnc_createGlobalMarker` handle this by calling a local helper on each machine.
-To get a return value from the server, use `VIC_fnc_callServer`.
-This helper runs code on the server and sends the result back to the requesting client. `VIC_fnc_findLandAGLServer` demonstrates this pattern for finding land positions remotely.
+When a return value from the server is required, use `VIC_fnc_callServer`.
+Land position searches now run locally so `VIC_fnc_findLandAGLServer` is no longer needed.

 ## LAMBS Waypoints